What Is a Home Appraisal?

 - Fully access the attic space if able to do so

-- “Inspection” portion is not referred to as “observation”
+- The “Inspection” portion is not referred to as “observation.”

 - Analyze and report marketability of homes in Airport zones

-- Income appraisal approach must be considered.
-(High priced homes in low income areas may have a lower market value)
+- The income appraisal approach must be considered.
+(High priced homes in low-income areas may have a lower market value)

-How is the apprised value of a home determined?
+How is the appraised value of a home determined?

-An appraiser will determine the market value of a home by looking at comparable home sales in your area over the past 6 months.
-Next, they will compare the homes square footage, number of bedrooms and bathrooms, condition of the home, and any special features.
+An appraiser will determine the market value by looking at comparable home sales in your area over the past 6 months.
+Next, they will compare the home’s square footage, the number of bedrooms and bathrooms, the home’s condition, and any special features.
 This information is included in the appraisal report and sent to the FHA-Approved lender.

 How to increase home value for an appraisal

-- Landscape should be mowed. bushes and trees trimmed
+- The landscape should be mowed. bushes and trees trimmed

 - Clean the home top to bottom and remove all clutter